kshirley/summarytrees/README.md

 `summarytrees` is an R package to help you summarize and visualize a potentially large data set that can be represented by a rooted, node-weighted tree.

 The input data looks something like the table below, containing the node ID, the ID of the node's parent, the node's (non-negative) weight, and its label.
 The example table pictured below contains a snapshot of the [DMOZ topic hierarchy](http://www.dmoz.org/) circa 2015, with over 635,000 nodes (unique topics) in the tree, where each node weight has been set to the number of URLs belonging to the given topic in the hierarchy.
 There are roughly 3.7 million total URLs (this is the sum of the weights).
 (The level of each node is also shown in the table, but is not required as input to compute summary trees.)
+The question that `summarytrees` helps to answer is "What is the distribution of weights in this large tree?"

 |   node| parent| weight|label                                 | level|
 |------:|------:|------:|:-------------------------------------|-----:|